Drive Like Jehu: Reunions

-Drive Like Jehu performing August 31, 2014 at Spreckels Organ Pavilion, accompanied by organist Dr. Carol Williams.

-On August 31, 2014, Drive Like Jehu reunited for a performance at the Spreckels Organ Pavilion in San Diego's Balboa Park, accompanied by San Diego Civic Organist Dr. Carol Williams.
+On August 31, 2014, Drive Like Jehu reunited for a performance at the Spreckels Organ Pavilion in San Diego's Balboa Park, accompanied by San Diego Civic Organist Carol Williams.
 The collaboration was facilitated by Dang Nguyen, who co-owns Bar Pink in San Diego's North Park neighborhood with Reis and sits on the Spreckels Organ Society board of directors.
 "In February or March [2014], we discussed possibilities and the topic of Jehu came up; that's where it started," said Nguyen.
 "It was a project they wanted to bring back together.
 Because, after Hot Snakes and Rocket [from the Crypt] reunited in the last couple of years, I think John and Rick felt that to do something at the organ pavilion was worth getting back together for."
 Reis expressed enthusiasm for the organ's sound, saying "I especially love the way the low-end sound on the organ is so massive.
 When I go see organ concerts in the park, I want to collaborate with that sound and with Carol.
 It's not necessarily a 'good idea,' but it's an idea I feel strongly about, and it's such a San Diego thing."
 According to Williams, "the point of the concert is to open up the (musical) boundaries, not to be narrow.
 The organ needs a future and any opportunities like this, I really look forward to."